salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # flags.wait.description

-If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
+If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
+To resume the deployment, run "sf deploy metadata resume".
+To check the status of the deployment, run "sf deploy metadata report".

 # flags.manifest.summary